antecave-web/Star-Trek-Ascendancy-Playable-Borg-Draft-Rules-/README.md

 * **Slow** — Every important action is a long-term project.
 * **Adaptive** — The Borg become stronger by interacting with other civilizations rather than researching independently.
 * **Inevitable** — The Borg cannot easily be reversed, only delayed.

+---

+# Design Notes

+The official Borg expansion succeeds in making the Borg feel dangerous, but relies heavily on automated behavior, bookkeeping, and exceptional rules.
+This redesign instead asks a different question:

+*What if the Borg were a normal playable faction?*

+The goal is not to simulate every aspect of Borg lore, but to recreate the strategic experience of commanding the Collective while preserving as much of Star Trek: Ascendancy's core rules as possible.

+Consequently, nearly every rule in this redesign exists to reinforce one of four design pillars.

+**The Borg Are Slow**

+The Borg should never feel explosive.

+Unlike the other civilizations, the Collective does not rapidly expand across the map or field large numbers of ships.
+Every significant achievement is instead a long-term project requiring sustained investment.

+Cube construction, repairing disabled Cubes, assimilating colonies, stealing technology and adapting to enemy technology all require multiple turns to complete.

+The intention is that the Borg player constantly chooses where to allocate the Collective's industrial capacity rather than accumulating resources for occasional bursts of activity.

+**The Borg Are Relentless**

+Defeating the Borg should buy time, not permanently solve the problem.

+Assimilated colonies are permanent and cannot be liberated.
+However, their infrastructure can be destroyed, denying resources until rebuilt.
+Likewise, Cubes are disabled rather than destroyed, eventually returning to service after sufficient repairs.

+This shifts the strategic objective when fighting the Borg.

+Rather than reclaiming lost territory, opponents seek to delay the Collective long enough to achieve their own victory conditions.

+**The Borg Learn Through Contact**

+Unlike every other civilization, the Borg perform no conventional research.

+Instead, technological progress is earned through interaction with other civilizations.

+Winning battles allows the Collective to assimilate enemy technology, while repeated combat creates opportunities to adapt against enemy capabilities.

+This encourages the Borg player to actively seek contact with every civilization rather than remaining isolated.

+At the same time, it creates an evolving strategic identity unique to each game, determined by which civilizations have been encountered and what technologies have been assimilated.

+**The Borg Expand Differently**

+The Borg are not explorers or colonists in the conventional sense.

+They are interested only in civilizations worth assimilating.

+For this reason, they cannot colonize empty worlds and instead expand by overwhelming existing colonies and warp-capable civilizations.

+Their victory condition reflects this philosophy.

+Rather than pursuing Ascendancy, the Borg seek to assimilate every opposing homeworld.

+Expansion is therefore deliberate, directional and irreversible.

+**Permanent Consequences**

+Several mechanics intentionally create consequences that cannot simply be undone.

+Assimilated worlds remain assimilated.

+Defeated civilizations become Resistance movements rather than returning to normal play.

+Adapted technologies remain ineffective against the Borg.

+The objective is to create a sense that every successful Borg advance permanently changes the strategic landscape, even if the Collective itself can still be delayed or contained.

+**Production Instead of Wealth**

+The Borg do not store resources.

+This is intentional.

+Resources represent the Collective's current productive capacity rather than accumulated wealth.

+Every turn the Borg player decides how that production should be allocated among competing long-term projects.

+The intended experience is one of continuously directing an enormous industrial machine rather than managing an expanding treasury.

+**Preserve the Core Game**

+Whenever possible, this redesign reuses existing Star Trek: Ascendancy mechanics rather than introducing new subsystems.

+Combat, invasions, encounters, Resistance, technology costs and civilization upgrades all function according to the official rules unless explicitly modified.

+The intention is that experienced players should already understand most of the game before learning the Borg-specific rules, but find them intuitiveley familiar.

+**Final Thoughts**

+*The Borg are designed around time rather than power.*

+Every faction in Ascendancy becomes stronger by accumulating more — more ships, more colonies, more technologies, more resources.

+Instead my Borg become stronger by making irreversible progress over time.
+Time builds cubes.
+Time repairs cubes.
+Time assimilates worlds.
+Time steals technology.
+Time creates adaptation.
+Time cannot be reversed.

+Most of my rules ended up being about pacing rather than statistics.
+I rarely asked, "Should the cube have another die?"
+Instead, I repeatedly asked, "How long should this take?".